johnnyshankman/hihat/README.md

 * dark mode by default
 * support for all music file types
 * support for nested folders (like legacy itunes music libraries)
+* support for mixing and matching filetypes in the same library
 * osx menu bar player integration
 * no library size limit
 * library cacheing